rahulmishrabca/analytics-dashboards/README.md

 ## 📌 Context

-Reports cover the **Postpaid BNPL lending** domain.
-Figures are anonymized.
+Reports cover the **BNPL lending** domain.
+All figures are anonymized and representative.
 Linked investigation write-ups are in the [`data-storytelling`](https://github.com/rahulmishrabca/data-storytelling) repo.